Chymyst/chymyst-core/core/src/main/tut/chymyst-quick.md

            result(z)           // Emit a new molecule `result(z)`.
         }
 val r2 = go { case result(x) ⇒ println(x) } // Consume `result(...)` and perform a side effect.
-site(r1, r2) // Create a reaction site.
+site(r1, r2) // Create and activate a reaction site containing these two reactions.

 in(123); in(124); in(125)   // Emit some initial molecules.
 Thread.sleep(200) // Wait for reactions to start and run.